 - building a new levee or removing an existing one because this could impact the effectiveness of other levees in the area.

 You can get a permit for up to 5 years.
 If you intend to use machinery and introduce any soil or other material, you must undertake these actions within the first 12 months of the permit.

 Your CMA will work with land managers to set conditions to reduce the impact of works on the Crown land and its flora and fauna.
 The first step is to complete a levee maintenance permit application kit.

 For more information about the permits, please contact your local CMA.

 Flood Mitigation Infrastructure Guidelines

 Chapter 17 of the Victorian Floodplain Management Strategy sets out a series of policies, accountabilities, and actions for flood mitigation infrastructure in Victoria.
-Collectively, they define the Management Framework for flood mitigation infrastructure in Victoria.
+It defines the management framework for flood mitigation infrastructure.

 Management framework for flood mitigation infrastructure